On this page

 If the risk of the cancer coming back after surgery is low, your doctor may recommend surveillance (monitoring).
 They check you regularly for signs of the cancer coming back.
 It is very important to go to all your appointments.

 Chemotherapy uses anti-cancer (cytotoxic) drugs to destroy cancer cells.
-It is given to reduce the risk of testicular cancer coming back or to treat cancer that has already spread, or comes back after treatment.
+It may be given to reduce the risk of testicular cancer coming back.
+It may also be used to treat testicular cancer that has already spread or come back after treatment.

 High-dose chemotherapy with stem cell support

 Radiotherapy uses high-energy rays to destroy cancer cells.
-It is more often used to treat seminoma.
-You may have radiotherapy to reduce the risk of the cancer coming back in the lymph nodes at the back of the tummy (abdomen).
-These are called the retroperitoneal lymph nodes
+It may be used to treat seminoma.
+It may be used to reduce the risk of the cancer coming back in the lymph nodes at the back of the tummy (abdomen) or if a seminoma comes back.
+These nodes are called the retroperitoneal lymph nodes.

 Removing the retroperitoneal lymph nodes